Volkswagen Bus History & Story

 |

-1960-1967 Type 2 Microbus During this period Volkswagen Bus gained new features and more power.
+1960-1967 Type 2 Microbus During this transformative period, the Volkswagen Bus underwent significant enhancements, both in features and power.

 Second Generation (T2)